arvimal/BootCamp/003-Operating-System-Concepts/02-File-and-Directory-Management.md

 The process of mounting a filesystem can be described as:

-  * The Operating system is passed the name of the device and the mount-point.
+  * The kernel is passed the name of the device and the mount-point, through the `mount()` syscall.
   * The filesystem structure/signature is read by the kernel to identify the filesystem.
   * The appropriate filesystem driver module is loaded in memory by the kernel.
   * An entry is made in the kernel mount table that links the mount point, the device file, and the filesystem driver.